gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 });
 ```

-!!!info
-It's the responsibility of the code rendering the menu to execute the navigation items `$canRender` function and conditionally render the items based on the return value.
+> It's the responsibility of the code rendering the menu to execute the navigation items `$canRender` function and conditionally render the items based on the return value.
-!!!

 ### Render additional props on a navigation item